harrim91/harrim91.github.io/_posts/2016-07-03-makers-academy-review.md

  The obvious thing you learn is the technical skills.
 But that's just the subject matter of the course, you could change one language or framework for another and get the same learning outcomes.

  It's a bit like studying philosophy.
 It's kind of frustrating when people ask you *"What is philosophy?
-It's like the meaning of life and stuff, right?"* And you try and explain what metaphysics is, and it seems to have no practical use in any conceivable situation.
+It's like the meaning of life and stuff, right?"* And you try and explain what metaphysics is, and they start to glaze over because it seems to have no practical use in any conceivable situation.

  *But that's not the point of studying philosophy.* Studying philosophy teaches you *how to think*.
 It teaches you to handle and use complex abstract ideas, it teaches you to deconstruct other people's complex ideas and arguments, and how to form and articulate your own.
 You might be an expert in metaphysics, but you can have a philosophy of anything; the subject matter isn't what's important -it's the skillset that you can apply to it.
 In studying philosophy, you build skills that allow you to engage in philosophical discourse on any subject, and those skills transfer into all walks of life.